toha-tiger/Pi-hole-changes-monitor/README.md

 ## Configuration/usage

-To use the tool, just add the `monitor` directory, a config for Nebula Sync `nebula-sync.env` and a service to your `docker-compose.yml`
+To use the tool, just add a config for Nebula Sync `nebula-sync.env` and a service to your `docker-compose.yml`

 See also `docker-compose.example.yml` for a complete example.